aholkner/bacon/doc/graphics.rst

 the top matrix of the transform stack, you affect the position of all subsequent drawing commands.
 This can be convenient for rendering groups of objects with a parent transform, and is necessary to perform rotations, scales and skews on drawing.

-This example shows how the :func:`bacon.rotate` function can be used to rotate an image, using :func:`bacon.translate` to set move the rotation pivot to the center of the image:
+This example shows how the :func:`rotate` function can be used to rotate an image, using :func:`translate` to set move the rotation pivot to the center of the image:

 .. literalinclude:: ../examples/transform_rotate.py
     :emphasize-lines: 9,10

-.. autofunction:: bacon.translate
+.. autofunction:: translate
-.. autofunction:: bacon.scale
+.. autofunction:: scale
-.. autofunction:: bacon.rotate
+.. autofunction:: rotate

 The above functions operate only on the top matrix of the transform stack.
 You can save and restore the current transform with
-:func:`bacon.push_transform` and :func:`bacon.pop_transform`.
+:func:`push_transform` and :func:`pop_transform`.
 The following example shows how the rotation transform does not affect the text rendered, only the image.

 .. literalinclude:: ../examples/transform_push.py
     :emphasize-lines: 11,15

-.. autofunction:: bacon.push_transform
+.. autofunction:: push_transform
-.. autofunction:: bacon.pop_transform
+.. autofunction:: pop_transform
-.. autofunction:: bacon.set_transform
+.. autofunction:: set_transform

 Color stack
 ===========